michal-harish/kafka-php/README.md

 scripts has different parameters.

-    -c  Connector, set which Zookeeper server you want to connect -t  Topic, sets the topic where you want to produce -m  Message, sets the message you want to produce -l  List, will list the available topics
+    -c  Connector, set which Zookeeper server you want to connect -b  Broker, the Kafka broker where we want to connect -t  Topic, sets the topic where you want to produce -m  Message, sets the message you want to produce -l  List, will list the available topics